alperencelik/kubemox/README.md

 - If you'd like to contribute code, please fork the repository and create a pull request.
 - Please follow our [developing.md](developing.md) in all your interactions with the project.
 - Before submitting a pull request, make sure to run the tests and ensure your code adheres to our coding standards.

+## Disclaimer

+Kubemox is under active development and doesn't follow the Custom Resource Definition (CRD) versioning principles.
+This means that Kubemox doesn't guarantee version updates on breaking changes and also there is no guarantee for the backward compatibility of the CRDs.
+Please be aware of this before using Kubemox in production environments.